msdeepak052/AWS_Imp_Concepts/IAM2.md

 ---

-Great choice, Deepak!
 Let's **package your IAM Policy Generator as a proper CLI tool** with:

 ✅ Installation as a command-line utility (`iamgen`)
 ✅ Auto-completion for **bash/zsh/fish**